NYU-DSGA1012-S23/syllabus/docs/coursework.md

 questions and ideas on Campuswire.

 ----
-[^1]: If no time is give for a particular deadline, please assume that it is 9:30 AM.
+[^1]: If no time is given for a particular deadline, please assume that it is 9:30 AM.

 [^2]: For instance, if you submit one homework assignment exactly 3 days late, the project mini-proposal exactly 6 days late, and all other coursework items on time, then your total late penalty will be 48 percentage points of your project mini-proposal grade (2.4 percentage points of your final grade).

-[^3]: This general rule applies to entire assigments or other coursework items deemed as "extra credit", but it does not apply to required coursework items that happen to contain extra credit problems.
+[^3]: This general rule applies to entire assignments or other coursework items deemed as "extra credit", but it does not apply to required coursework items that happen to contain extra credit problems.